QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/c/cunit/index.md

 <div class="row row-cols-md-2"><div>

-A suite is a group of tests that share the same purpose, e.g., for instance, test that are specific to one component.
+A suite is a group of tests that share the same purpose, e.g., for instance, tests that are specific to one component/function/file.

 Let's first define a header `my_suite.h`.
 It only exposes to others a way to create our suite, which is needed to run it.